 In short, Preline UI is a full-featured, modern-looking library suitable for building mobile-first websites and apps.
 However, it might not be suitable for very simple or very complex projects.

+Ripple UI is another great library for building modern interfaces.
+It provides a rich set of components and utilities.
 You can install Ripple UI as a plugin via the package manager of your choice or by including it as a CDN link.
 It also provides starter project examples for many popular frontend frameworks like Vue, React, Svelte, and others.

-Ripple UI comes with a default theme that you can use right away, but if you need something different, you can create, modify, and remove your own custom themes.
+Ripple UI comes with a default theme that you can use right away, but if you need something different, you can create, modify, and remove your custom themes.
 It also comes with automatic support for dark mode.

 Sira describes itself as a beautiful design system offering a rich set of reusable and accessible components.
 It is compatible with Vue, React, and other popular frontend frameworks.